z-george-ma/dispatcher/README.md

 -----
 ### Configuration

-Configuration for Dispatcher can be found in config.yml.
-Currently it accepts the following values:
+Dispatcher reads configuration from environment variables.
+Currently it supports:

+- TRANSACTION_LOG: the name of transaction log file.
+Default: transaction.log
-- listen: the address that Dispatcher will listen to
+- LISTEN: the address that Dispatcher will listen to.
+Default: :80
-- log: transaction log file name
-- worker: number of workers for Dispatcher
+- WORKER: number of worker threads for Dispatcher.
+Default: 10
+- RETRYLIMIT: The number of retries before the message goes to dead letter queue.
+Default: 10

 -----
 ### Installation: